-App protection policies
+Tech Brief: App protection

 In recent years, we have seen an increase in advance persistent threat (APT) attacks in all industries.
-Instead of a typical hit & run attack (for example ransomware), the goal for attackers is to stay inside your network and remain undetected for an extended period of time.
+Instead of a typical select & run attack (for example ransomware), the goal for attackers is to stay inside your network and remain undetected for an extended period.
 According to research from FireEye, mean dwell-time for 2018 in the Americas is 71 days, EMEA is 177 days, and APAC is 204 days.
 2019 Data Breach Investigations Report concludes that most security breaches took months or longer to discover.
 This gives attackers a significant time to proceed with their attack, propagate, harvest sensitive data and exfiltrate it before they are discovered (or if at all).

 The end user is widely considered the weakest piece on the attack surface of an organization.
 It has become common practice for attackers to use sophisticated methods to fool users into installing malware on their endpoints.
 Once installed, the malware can silently collect and exfiltrate sensitive data such as user’s credentials, sensitive information, company’s intellectual property, or confidential data.
-With increase in BYO devices and access of corporate resources from unmanaged endpoints, endpoints become an even more exposed threat surface.
+With the increase in BYO devices and access of corporate resources from unmanaged endpoints, endpoints become an even more exposed threat surface.
 With many users working from home, the risk to the organizations is heightened due to the untrustworthiness of the endpoint device.

-With use of virtual apps and desktops, attack surface of endpoints has been greatly reduced - data is stored centrally in a data center and it is much harder for the attacker to steal it.
+With the use of virtual apps and desktops, an attack surface of endpoints has been greatly reduced - data is stored centrally in a data center and it is much harder for the attacker to steal it.
 The virtual session is not running on the endpoint and users generally do not have permission to install apps within the virtual session.
 The data within the session is secure in the data center or cloud resource location.
 However, a compromised endpoint can capture session keystrokes and information displayed on the endpoint.
 Citrix provides administrators the ability prevent these attack vectors, using an add-on feature called App protection.
 The feature enables Citrix Virtual Apps and Desktops (CVAD) administrators to enforce policies specifically on one or more delivery groups.
 When users connect to sessions from these delivery groups, the user’s endpoint has either anti screen capture or anti-keylogging or both enforced on the endpoints.